The ultimate summer calendar: things to do, London, August 2022

 Pergola on the Roof, Shepherds Bush

 Out with the dingy pubs of darker months.
 British summer is notoriously brief, so don't waste a moment of those precious sunny days.
 Make like a New Yorker and enjoy your post-work tipple from the vantage point of a rooftop bar.
-London is home to plenty of hidden gems (Willows on the John Lewis rooftop is a newbie worth venturing to this summer) as well as cult favourites (Peckham's Franks among them).
+London is home to plenty of hidden gems (The Lucky Club in Camden is a newbie worth venturing to this summer) as well as cult favourites (Peckham's Franks among them).
 And many of the most glamorous rooftop bars can be found atop chic hotels.

 The lawns at Glyndebourne